NickyOYip/net-authorizing-system/README.md

 2. View the document details and verification status
 3. Download and verify the document contents against on-chain hashes

+### Demo Test Addresses

+You can use these test addresses to view sample contracts in the system:

+- `0x591D38E6eAA91C336589A9E1F2197AF364Ce3f36`
+- `0x84D80644Ff4bCCb6380DA194e3d413B4813C4AAB`

+Simply enter either address in the search field on the Verify page to view associated test contracts.

 ## Documentation

 - [Contract Design](./docs/ContractDesign.md) - Detailed smart contract architecture